SAFEGUARDING

 Any instance of bullying or concern relating to possible bullying between children at any event or activities arranged by us will usually be dealt with by us in the first instance as follows:

-• any and all information received by the Company will be communicated to a relevant teacher or persons responsible for the child or children
+• all information received by the Company will be communicated to a relevant teacher or person responsible for the child or children (if the event is held in a school-setting)

-Where any behaviour amounting to bullying continues following this, the following steps will be taken:
+Where behaviour amounting to bullying continues following this, the following steps will be taken:

-• any child or children who have found to be responsible for persistent behaviour which amounts to bullying of another child shall be banned from attending the workshops/events
+• any child or children found to be responsible for persistent behaviour amounting to bullying of another child shall be banned from attending the workshops/events

-All steps in relation to the prevention or management of bullying should be taken in consultation with an Allocated Safeguarding Officer.
+All steps in relation to prevention or management of bullying should be taken in consultation with the DSL (or Deputy).

 PHOTOGRAPHY